 You don’t have to like everything about your significant other but trying to change your partner into something you want them to be could make your partner feel like you do not accept them for who they are.
 Most people need to feel accepted to be intimate on a physical, emotional, and spiritual level.
 I commonly see couples where one person is introvert and the other is extrovert.
 It is extremely common where one partner says “I wish he/she would get out of the house more, get more friends, find a hobby” or a big one “I wish they would go get counseling for their depression or anxiety.”

-From 11 years working in mental health I can tell you people do not change, unless they are ready to and the more a person pushes someone to change the more they will not change.
+From 11 years working in mental health, I can tell you people do not change, unless they are ready to and the more a person pushes someone to change the more they will not change.
 I agree that sometimes people need a little nudge or someone to plant the seed but being annoying about something is not going to get you anywhere especially if the person does not want to change.
 The more you want to change someone the less they are likely to open up and be intimate.
 My question to you, if you are trying to change someone why are you with them?

 A romantic relationship has two people involved.
 You need to have a healthy balance between your partner and yourself.
-For a healthy relationship both partners should take into consideration the following: feelings, needs, desires, and wants of each other.
+For a healthy relationship, both partners should take into consideration the following: feelings, needs, desires, and wants of each other.
 Decisions about money, routines, free time, children, etc. should include your partner’s input.
-Nothing ruins a relationship more than one person making all the decisions based around what they want and not being open to compromising.
+Nothing ruins a relationship more than one person making all the decisions based on what they want and not being open to compromise.
 Typically, I find if one person is self-centered, they are self-centered when it comes to sexual pleasure.
 Sexual pleasure is about giving and receiving.
 If you are all about receiving and not giving I can promise you this will become very old to your partner very quickly which results in being less intimate.

 7. Lack of respect

 To respect means to hold a high opinion and high value of yourself or another person.
 If there is a lack of respect for your partner or yourself, chances are your intimacy in the relationship is suffering.
 Respect can be lost for a variety of reasons, one major one is behavior.
-For an example, many women come to me and tell me how their partner calls them names such as bitch, stupid, slut, etc. They say that their partner apologises but continues to say these harsh words.
+For example, many women come to me and tell me how their partner calls them names such as bitch, stupid, slut, etc. They say that their partner apologizes but continues to say these harsh words.

 Mistakes happen and sometimes we say things we don’t mean.
 However, if you continue to do this, why would your partner want to jump in bed with you?
 Don’t expect to get respect if your actions do not warrant respect.